BUTCH Voices Commitment to Accessibility & Awareness

 The Port Bar — 2023 Broadway

 There are no steps and the front entrance is level with the sidewalk.
 The front of the bar is wheelchair level.
 The space between the bar and wall is wide enough for wheelchair-based travel, all bathrooms are gender neutral and ADA compliant.
-The Port Bar uses cleaning products that are scent-free.
+Their cleaning products are scent free.

-Smoking must take place 25 feet from their front door, and may drift into shared spaces inside.
+Smoking must take place 25 feet from our front door and they have a sign that says so.

-The Port Bar is located at 2023 Broadway just 1 historic building away from the 20th & Broadway intersection which serves as a transit hub for AC Transit buses.
-The Port Bar is super conveniently located across the street from the both of the 20th street exit of the 19th Street BART Stop.
+The Port Bar is located at 2023 Broadway just 1 historic building away from the 20th & Broadway intersection which serves as a transit hub for AC Transit buses and The Port Bar superconveniently across the street from the both of the 20th street exit of the 19th Street BART Stop.

 19th Street Oakland BART Station